Eyu-Gen/To-Do-List/README.md

 - Open the app in your browser at http://localhost:3000.

 ## 📌 Usage

 - Type your task in the input field.
 - Click Add Task to submit.
 - The task will appear below the input section.
-- (Optional) Extend functionality to delete tasks, mark as complete, or maintain a task list.
+- Extend functionality to delete tasks, mark as complete, or maintain a task list.

 ## 🔧 Future Improvements

 - Save tasks to localStorage to persist across reloads.
 - Add animations or transitions for better UI.
 - Implement task filtering (all, completed, pending).

 ## 📄 License

 This project is open-source and free to use.